chartshq/datamodel/README.md

 DataModel is a minimalistic, in-browser representation of tabular data.
 It supports [Relational Algebra](https://en.wikipedia.org/wiki/Relational_algebra) operators which enable you to run `filter`, `group`, `bin`, `join` (and many more) operations on the data.

-DataModel can be used if you need an in-browser tabular database for data analysis, visualization or just general use of data.
+DataModel can be used if you need an in-browser tabular data store for data analysis, visualization or just general use of data.
 Since DataModel is immutable and enables all relational algebra operations, it can work seamlessly with any JavaScript library.

 ## Features

-* 🎉 Supports **Relational Algebra** operators e.g. filter, group, bin, join, sort etc out of the box.
+* 🎉 Supports **Relational Algebra** operators e.g. `selection`, `projection`, `union`, `difference`, `join` etc out-of-the-box.
+* 🔨 Provides additional operators like `bin`, `groupBy`, `calculateVariable` to harness additional power of data transformation.
-* ⚡️ **Compose** operations, with multiple levels of nesting possible.
+* 🎵 **Compose** and store data operations, with support for chaining or multiple levels of nesting.
-* 💎 Every operations creates **Immutable** DataModel instance and build a Directed Acyclic Graph (DAG).
+* 💎 Every operation creates **Immutable** DataModel instance and builds a Directed Acyclic Graph (DAG) which establishes auto interactivity.
-* 🐠 **Propagates** data event from one node to another with proper semantics in the DAG.

 ## Installation

 ### CDN

+Insert the DataModel build into the `<head>`:

 ```html
 <script src="https://cdn.charts.com/lib/datamodel/latest/datamodel.js" type="text/javascript"></script>